luispfonseca/stata-rcallstringdist/README.md

 ## Install

-1. Install R first (see below how)
+1. Install R [directly](https://cran.r-project.org/) or with [RStudio](https://www.rstudio.com/products/rstudio/download/) for a graphical interface.
-2. Install this package:
+2. Install this package using the [`github`](https://github.com/haghish/github) command by [E. F. Haghish](http://www.haghish.com/).
+This will also install dependencies automatically.

 ```
 net install github, from("https://haghish.github.io/github/") replace
 github install luispfonseca/stata-rcallstringdist
 ```
-3. The Stata package requires an R package, that is specified in [_dependency.do_](https://github.com/haghish/stata-rcallstringdist/blob/master/dependency.do) file.
-This file is executed automatically after installing `rcallstringdist` package.

 ### Dependencies
-For this command to work, you need R, an R package named [`stringdist`](https://github.com/markvanderloo/stringdist), and a Stata package named [`rcall`](https://github.com/haghish/rcall) that enables you to use the R package within Stata.
+This Stata package requires R, the [`stringdist`](https://github.com/markvanderloo/stringdist) R package, and the [`rcall`](https://github.com/haghish/rcall) Stata package.

+Additional (but not always required) dependencies:
-- The command `rowsort` is needed when the `sortwords` option is called.
+- The command `rowsort` (`net install pr0046.pkg`) is needed when the `sortwords` option is called.
 - Commands from [`gtools`](https://github.com/mcaceresb/stata-gtools) by Mauricio Caceres Bravo are used to speed up the command when available.
-Follow the instructions in their pages to install them, especially if you are dealing with large datasets with repeated strings.

-If R is installed on your machine, these dependencies will be automatically installed!
-See the [_dependency.do_](https://github.com/haghish/stata-rcallstringdist/blob/master/dependency.do) file. __make sure R is installed on your machine before you attempt to install these packages on Stata__.
+If R is installed on your machine, all these dependencies will be automatically installed when following the earlier instrutions.
+The file [_dependency.do_](https://github.com/luispfonseca/stata-rcallstringdist/blob/master/dependency.do) is executed automatically after installing `rcallstringdist` package. __Make sure R is installed on your machine before you attempt to install these packages on Stata__.

 ## Usage
 ``` stata